 The concept of animals as complicit in their own consumption is not new.
 While often proffered in a presumptively playful manner, such as with the oft-repeated one-liner “if animals don’t want to be eaten, then why are they made out of meat”—or some variations thereof—the sheer pervasiveness of this concept, which crosses cultures and spans decades, belies such flippant dismissal.

-In fact there’s such a wealth of images, videos and products promoting the propaganda of animals wanting to be eaten that distinct subcategories and ranges of complicity emerge.
-We’re going to look at a few examples—from the rather benign to the utterly shocking.
+In fact, there’s such a wealth of images, videos, and products promoting the propaganda of animals wanting to be eaten that distinct subcategories and ranges of complicity emerge.
+We’re going to look at a few examples—from the relatively benign to the utterly shocking.
 I’ll delve deeper into some of the recurring themes in future videos.

-On the “tamer” side of the spectrum, we have the animal mascots, marketing the bodies of their own kind with unbridled enthusiasm and reassuring smiles.
+On the “tamer” side of the spectrum are animal mascots, marketing the bodies of their own kind with unbridled enthusiasm and reassuring smiles.
 From restaurants to billboards to product packaging to TV commercials, animals are all-too happy to encourage the consumption of their corpses.

 They’re educational spokespersons for industry propaganda, like the patriotic fish featured in a 1976 American Seafood Industry commercial wherein he surveys a table full of his fallen fellows with reverent appreciation for the their killers.